mautic/developer-documentation-new/docs/rest_api/users.rst

      - User record last modification date and time
    * - ``createdBy``
      - integer
-     - ID of the User who created this User record
+     - ID of the User who created the User record
    * - ``createdByUser``
      - string
-     - Name of the User who created this User record
+     - Name of the User who created the User record
    * - ``modifiedBy``
      - integer
-     - ID of the User who last modified this User record
+     - ID of the User who last modified the User record
    * - ``modifiedByUser``
      - string
-     - Name of the User who last modified this User record
+     - Name of the User who last modified the User record
    * - ``id``
      - integer
      - ID of the User